-2.3 The Customer may increase or decrease the number of Authorised Users at any time, subject to payment of all applicable subscription fees in accordance with the Contract.
-Solverboard will continuously monitor the number of Authorised Users accessing the Service.
+2.3 The Customer may increase or decrease the number of Authorised Users at any time.
+Solverboard will continuously monitor the number of Active Users accessing the Service.

 2.4 The Customer shall not access, store, distribute or transmit any harmful computer code (including viruses and other malware), or any material during the course of its use of the Service that:

 (a) is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive;